 The Subordinate Series 2020DE Bonds will bear interest at the rates and mature on the dates set forth on the inside cover pages of this Official Statement.
-Interest will be calculated on the basis of a 360day year consisting of twelve 30-day months.
+Interest will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
 The Subordinate Series 2020DE Bonds will be dated their date of delivery, and will bear interest from such date, payable semi-annually on January 1 and July 1 of each year (each an "Interest Payment Date"), commencing on July 1, 2020.
 Interest due and payable on the Subordinate Series 2020DE Bonds on any Interest Payment Date will be paid to the registered owner as of the Record Date (Cede & Co., so long as the book-entry system with DTC is in effect).
-Each Subordinate Series 2020DE Bond will bear interest from the Interest Payment Date next preceding the date of authentication thereof unless such date of authentication is an Interest Payment Date, in which event such Subordinate Series 2020DE Bond will bear interest from such date of authentication, or unless such date of authentication is after a Record Date and before the next succeeding Interest Payment Date, in which event such Subordinate Series 2020DE Bond will bear interest from such date of authentication, and unless such date of authentication is after a Record Date and before the next succeeding Interest Payment Date, in which event such Subordinate Series 2020DE Bond will bear interest from such succeeding Interest Payment Date, in which event such Subordinate Series 2020DE Bond will bear interest from such succeeding Interest Payment Date, in which event such Subordinate Series 2020DE Bond will bear interest from such succeeding Interest Payment Date, in which event such Subordinate Series 2020DE Bond will bear interest from such succeeding Interest Payment Date, in which event such Subordinate Series 2020DE Bond will bear interest from such succeeding Interest Payment Date, in which event such Subordinate Series 2020DE Bond will bear interest from such succeeding Interest Payment Date, in which event or unless such date of authentication is on or before June 15, 2020, in which event such Subordinate Series 2020DE Bond will bear interest from its date of delivery.
+Each Subordinate Series 2020DE Bond will bear interest from the Interest Payment Date next preceding the date of authentication thereof unless such date of authentication is an Interest Payment Date, in which event such Subordinate Series 2020DE Bond will bear interest from such date of authentication, or unless such date of authentication is after a Record Date and before the next succeeding Interest Payment Date, in which event such Subordinate Series 2020DE Bond will bear interest from such succeeding Interest Payment Date, or unless such date of authentication is on or before June 15, 2020, in which event such Subordinate Series 2020DE Bond will bear interest from its date of delivery.
 If interest on the Subordinate Series 2020DE Bonds is in default, Subordinate Series 2020DE Bonds issued in exchange for Subordinate Series 2020DE Bonds surrendered for transfer or exchange will bear interest from the Interest Payment Date to which interest has been paid in full on the Subordinate Series 2020DE Bonds surrendered.